Persistence of a number: Smallest numbers of a given additive persistence

 The next number in the sequence (the smallest number of additive persistence 5) is 2 × 102×(1022 − 1)/9 − 1 (that is, 1 followed by 2222222222222222222222 9's).
-For any fixed base, the sum of the digits of a number is at most proportional to its logarithm; therefore, the additive persistence is at most proportional to the iterated logarithm.
+For any fixed base, the sum of the digits of a number is at most proportional to its logarithm; therefore, the additive persistence is at most proportional to the iterated logarithm, and the smallest number of a given additive persistence grows tetrationally.

 Functions with limited persistence

 Some functions only allow persistence up to a certain degree.

-For example, the function which takes the minimal digit only allows for persistence 0 or 1, as you either start or step to a single-digit number.
+For example, the function which takes the minimal digit only allows for persistence 0 or 1, as you either start with or step to a single-digit number.